evkx/evkx.github.io/content/models/zeekr/001/001_Long_Range_RWD/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
-As a result, you can charge the battery 0-100% from home in about 8 hours and 38 minutes.
+The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
+This allows you to fully charge the battery from 0 to 100% in approximately 8 hours and 38 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/zeekr/001/001_long_range_rwd/charging_1_st.jpg" title="Zeekr 001 Long Range RWD" width="3000" height="2250"  >}}